 In September 2017, the American College of Pediatricians (ACP) released an updated document,"Gender Ideology Harms Children," claiming, "Conditioning children into believing a lifetime of chemical and surgical impersonation of the opposite sex is normal and healthful is child abuse."

-During his September 5 Fordham University appearance, Fr.
-Martin derided Catholics who submit to Church teaching on homosexuality, branding them“homophobic” and “close-minded.”
+During his Sept.
+5 Fordham University appearance, Fr.
+Martin derided Catholics who submit to Church teaching on homosexuality, branding them "homophobic" and "close-minded."

 This would include the many same-sex attracted Catholics who heroically embrace their cross and choose to live in accord with Church teaching.

 During an Aug.
 29, 2017 interview at Villanova University, Fr.
 Martin told a practicing homosexual who attends Mass, "I do hope in 10 years you'll be able to kiss your partner.
 Why not?
 What’s the terrible thing?"

 Unlike platonic expressions of affection between family or, in some cultures, friends of the same sex, kissing between sexually involved same-sex couples is a violation of natural and divine law.
 Public displays during Mass would flout Church teaching, constituting sacrilege.